harmon1c/REACT2025Q3/class-components/MIGRATION_PLAN.md

 3. Consider moving non-interactive portions of `PokemonCatalogueContainer` to a server shell (potential Phase 8b)
 4. Replace remaining inline images if any new added (monitor)
 5. Plan server action scaffolding for CSV export (Phase 9)

----

-## Tracking TODO Markers

-Search for `MIGRATION_TODO` as they are added in future commits to ensure closure.

----

-Feel free to adjust phases if the scope shifts; keep commits narratively clean.